 The lectures will be available online through the Brightspace.
-Each week, 4 additional lecture recordings will become available; 2 recordings will be posted on Tuesday and 2 recordings will be posted on Thursday.
+Each week, 4 additional lecture recordings will become available; 2 recordings will be posted on Monday and 2 recordings will be posted on Wednesday at 12:00 am.

 Refer to Section 6 of this course outline for a detailed schedule of the delivery of the material, including the content and textbook chapters covered every week.
-The textbook is an important tool to learn the scientific material.
-The book identifies the learning objectives, explains the fundamental concepts and contains several review problems.
+The textbook is an important tool to learn scientific material.
+The book identifies the learning objectives, explains the fundamental concepts, and contains several review problems.